 Bathrooms have decent storage, though the showers only have one shelf and a clingy curtain.
 Toiletries are limited to hand soap and a mystery substance (shampoo? body wash?) in an unmarked dispenser in the shower.

 Two suite categories are intended for families.
-The Family Junior Suite (470 square feet with 75-square-foot balcony) sleeps six with two sets of twin beds (one set in a separate room, and others, which convert to queens) and a double sofa bed in the living room.
-The Royal Family Suite (487 square feet with a 58-square-foot balcony) features two bedrooms, two bathrooms (one with a shower, the other with a tub), and a double sofa bed and a Pullman bed in the living room.
+The Family Junior Suite (470 square feet with 75-square-foot balcony) sleeps six with two sets of twin beds (one of which can convert into a king), a set of bunk beds and a double sofa bed in the living room.
+The Royal Family Suite (517 square feet with a 79-square-foot balcony) features two bedrooms, two bathrooms (one with a shower, the other with a tub) and a double sofa bed and a pulldown bed in the living room.
 It can accommodate up to eight people.

-A Concierge Lounge, carved out of the Viking Crown Lounge in 2012, is open to all suite passengers and Diamond-Plus Crown & Anchor loyalty program members.
-Amenities include continental breakfast (served daily from 8 to 10 a.m.), hors d'oeuvres and petit fours served in the evening, a self-service bar (no fee), movies and CD's to borrow, and business services (faxing and copying for a fee).
-A concierge can assist passengers in making reservations for specialty dining and shore excursions, spa and salon appointments; pre-ordering wine at dinner; and arranging private parties.
+A Concierge Lounge, carved out of the Viking Crown Lounge, is open to all suite passengers and Diamond Plus Crown & Anchor loyalty program members.
+Amenities include continental breakfast (served daily from 8 to 10 a.m.), hors d'oeuvres and petits fours served in the evening, a self-service bar (no fee), movies and CDs to borrow, and business services (faxing and copying for a fee).
+A concierge can assist passengers in making reservations for specialty dining and shore excursions; spa and salon appointments; pre-ordering wine at dinner; and arranging private parties.
 Diamond Crown & Anchor members have their own lounge in the back corner of the South Pacific Lounge, with similar services.

-Wheelchair-accessible cabins come in several categories: insides (258 square feet), outsides (262 square feet); balconies (350 square feet with 39-square-foot balconies); and suites (347 square feet with 74-square-foot balconies).
-These cabins features open bed frames, wider entry doors, space to turn, lowered vanities and closet rods, and bathrooms with wider doors, roll-in showers with fold-down benches, grab bars, raised toilets and lowered sinks.
+Wheelchair-accessible cabins come in several categories: insides (258 square feet), outsides (262 square feet), balconies (350 square feet with 39-square-foot balconies) and suites (347 square feet with 74-square-foot balconies).
+These cabins feature open bed frames, wider entry doors, space to turn, lowered vanities and closet rods, and bathrooms with wider doors, roll-in showers with fold-down benches, grab bars, raised toilets and lowered sinks.